alnfedorov/MEF-CBL0137/chip-seq/README.md

 ```
 There are additional external data (RepeatMasker annotation, ENCODE blacklist, L1Base) stored directly in the repository.
 To avoid running the entire pipeline, one can use signal and peak files from the GEO submission.

-Some analysis require a compiled zhunt program, which can be built with GCC: `gcc analysis/resources/zhunt2.c -lm -o analysis/resources/zhunt2`. **We are waiting for the licensed version of zhunt to include the sources in the repository.**
+Some analysis require a compiled zhunt program, which can be built with GCC: `gcc analysis/resources/zhunt2.c -lm -o analysis/resources/zhunt2`.
+**Unfortunately, we don't have a legal right to store zhunt in the repository.
+Please contact the original author for a copy of the software.**
 #### Reproduction of results
 The first step to reproduce analysis is to restore the environment described in the docker file:
 ```bash